akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ![Chapter](https://akingdom.github.io/articles/Goose_Bride-goosemark-cut_small.png)

-## Chapter 20 - The Fathers’ Bargain
+## Chapter 20 - A bargain struck, a compromise made

 Later, when the meal was done and the fire had been built up, and Godfrey had taken Beatrice for a stroll, Henry sent most of the servants away.
 He sat with Harold near the hearth.
 Matilda remained, seated a little apart, her hands folded.